ChristianReese/RDMnet/docs/getting_started/handling_rdm_commands.md

 notifications), and may also narrow the TCP window of the connection with the broker, potentially resulting in backpressure.

+This is currently only supported for RDM commands received outside of LLRP.

 ## PIDs handled by the library

 The RDMnet library has all the information necessary to handle certain RDMnet-related RDM commands